electron/electron/docs/api/app.md

 Returns `Boolean`

-This methods returns whether or not this instance of your app is currently holding the single instance lock.
+This method returns whether or not this instance of your app is currently holding the single instance lock.
 You can request the lock with `app.requestSingleInstanceLock()` and release with `app.releaseSingleInstanceLock()`